Morris Marina: Launch and subsequent updates

 BL was beset with problems including industrial action throughout the period, and the Marina was one of a number of models that suffered.
-While the labour disputes at BL eroded employment, manufacturers in Europe and Japan introduced innovative designs (such as the VW Golf) with which the Marina and its like were never likely to compete.
+While the labour disputes at BL eroded employment, manufacturers in Europe and Japan introduced innovative designs (such as the VW Golf) with which the Marina and its ilk were never likely to compete.
 Problems were compounded as the cars to replace the Marina and BL's other mid-size offerings were repeatedly delayed (eventually appearing as the Austin Maestro and Austin Montego in 1983 and 1984 respectively).
 By this time Leyland had abandoned the idea of separate Austin and Morris ranges.
 There was not enough money to develop a full range of rear-wheel-drive Morris cars and an equivalent front-wheel-drive (FWD) Austin range, and FWD was increasingly accepted across the market.

 There were changes, however, albeit small ones.
 A facelift in 1975 gave the Marina new radiator grilles, dashboard, seats, suspension modifications and increased soundproofing.
 In May 1977, Marinas started to appear at dealers equipped with Allegro style seats: apart from rationalising the procuring and production processes, this was said to make the Marina seating more comfortable and supportive.
 The overhead camshaft O-Series engine (also used for Leyland Princess) appeared in 1.7-litre form in 1978 to replace the larger B-Series 1.8-litre models.
 A changed grille, including driving lights, a front spoiler and redesigned bumpers and rear lights, were added to all models.

 Under severe financial strain, BL was bailed out by the government under the Ryder Report of 1975, and Sir Michael Edwardes was brought in to oversee the company.
 Under his leadership, BL made an attempt to update the Marina, by enlisting the help of Giorgetto Giugiaro's Italdesign.
 ItalDesign, however, did not design the car, which was an in-house product — it merely made changes to its appearance.
 The result of this exercise, the 1980 Morris Ital features large rear-lamp clusters and a new front end, but the 1971 vintage of the design was obvious.
 The Ital lasted four years and was replaced by the Austin Montego in early 1984.